 Choosing the instrument parameters

-I had the Waters Xevo TQ-S. The instrument choice mattered.
+On a Waters Xevo TQ-S, the instrument choice mattered.

 The StepWave ion guide in the TQ-S deflects neutral species away from the ion path before they reach the high-vacuum region.
 In a dirty cosmetic matrix, that’s significant.
 Neutral contaminants from silicones, polymers, and matrix residue get excluded early, which improves signal-to-noise and keeps the source clean longer.
 For a stability-indicating method that will run over weeks and months, source contamination isn’t a cosmetic issue.
 It’s a data integrity problem.